 - For a Proprietorship firm or a limited liability partnership

-The firm must have profit and loss statements in order to fulfill the lender's minimal standards.
+The firm must have profit and loss statements in order to fulfil the lender's minimal standards.
 Before approving a company loan, we evaluate the borrower's capacity to repay.

 Other Eligibility Criteria for a business loan: